QCOP/it-info/README.md

 As an owner, you can create the new repository: click the `+` in the top right corner, then `New Repository`.
 From the new repository page you can change the owner (using the dropdown) to be `QCOP`.
 Insert the name (`QCOP-20__`) and the description (`The Queen's Conference on Philanthropy website for 20__-20__`).
 Keep the repository public because website assets are public anyway (plus private costs money).
 Check `Initialize this repository with a README`, and add an `Apache License`.
 Then click `Create repository`.

-[logo]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step1_2.png "Logo Title Text 2"
+[logo2]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step1_2.png "Logo Title Text 2"

 ### Cloning your repository

 Now open your new repository, so the URL would be something like: `https://github.com/qcop/qcop-20XX`.
 It will look like:

-[logo]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step1_3.png "Logo Title Text 2"
+[logo3]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step1_3.png "Logo Title Text 2"

 Keep this open.
 Now you need `git`.
 Git and Github are two different things.
 Git is a versioning software for developers.
 And Github at a high level is a UI for public Git servers.
 I'm not going to explain it too much more but if you do some Googling, someone explains it.